Women in World War II: Germany

+The caption in the propaganda magazine Das Deutsche Mädel (May 1942 issue) states: "bringing all the enthusiasm and life force of their youth, our young daughters of the Work Service make their contribution in the German territories 'regained' in the East.

 The majority of German girls were members of League of German Girls (BDM).
 The BDM helped the war effort in many ways.

 On the eve of war 14.6 million German women were working, with 51% of women of working age (16–60 years old) in the workforce.
 Nearly six million were doing farm work, as Germany's agricultural economy was dominated by small family farms.
 2.7 million worked in industry.
 When the German economy was mobilized for war it paradoxically led to a drop in female work participation, reaching a low of 41% before gradually climbing back to over 50% again.
 This still compares favorably with the UK and the US, both playing catchup, with Britain achieving a participation rate of 41% of women of working age in 1944.
 However, in terms of women employed in war work, British and German female participation rates were nearly equal by 1944, with the United States still lagging.
 The difficulties the Third Reich faced in increasing the size of the work force was mitigated by reallocating labor to work that supported the war effort.
 High wages in war industries attracted hundreds of thousands, freeing up men for military duties.
 Prisoners of war were also employed as farmhands, freeing up women for other work.

 Women who joined the SS-Helferinnenkorps (lit.
 'SS Women’s Auxiliary Corps') were considered part of the SS community (Sippengemeinschaft) and were formally recognized as auxiliary members of the Waffen-SS.
 The SS-Helferinnenkorps, was an organization created aiming to free men for combat by assigning women to non-combat support roles such as administration, communications, and logistics.
 It was the explicit intention of Heinrich Himmler to create a “sister organisation to the Schutzstaffel”.
 The corps offered a means to tie women permanently to the SS through a combination of technical instruction and “world-view education”.
 Around 10,000 women served in the SS-Helferinnenkorps, in addition to 15,000 police auxiliaries.
 Their presence stretched from the offices of the Reich Security Main Office in Berlin to the concentration camps.